gvarnavi/personal-website-content/content/research-topics/materials-science-pedagogy.md

 cover:
   image: /images/research-interest-04-cover.svg
   alternate: Formation of dislocations in an indentation experiment using Lennard-Jones molecular dynamics
   caption: Snapshot of an indentation experiment simulation of hexagonally-packed particles interacting via the Lennard-Jones interatomic potential.
-Lines of higher energy concentration signal the onset of dislocations forming
+Lines of higher energy concentration signal the onset of dislocations forming.
   style: full

 ---